awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/cd-coco-transform-example.md

 1. In the program output, note the S3 URL path to the manifest file\.
 You need it in the next step\.

-1. Follow the instruction at [Creating a Manifest File](cd-manifest-files.md) to create a dataset with the uploaded manifest file\.
+1. Follow the instruction at [Creating a manifest file](cd-manifest-files.md) to create a dataset with the uploaded manifest file\.
 You don't need to do steps 1\-6\.
 For step 14, use the Amazon S3 URL you noted in the previous step\.

 1. Build your model\.
-For more information, see [Training an Amazon Rekognition Custom Labels Model](tm-train-model.md)\.
+For more information, see [Training an Amazon Rekognition Custom Labels model](tm-train-model.md)\.